yankeebobo/statamicthemes.github.io/README.md

 - Update main README.
 - Add XML feed.
 - Add tags and category links.
-- Add some style & icons.
+- Add some more style.